 This sensitive information makes both small and large companies potential targets.
 All it takes is one successful attack to cause a costly breach of data.

 Some reasons you should consider getting cybersecurity insurance include:

-The cybersecurity insurance sector currently covers a small percent of losses that businesses incur after a cyber attack.
-However, with the rise in malicious cyber activity that have cost the U.S. economy billions of dollars ($109 in 2016) and the $356 million in claims insurance companies have received from policyholders, it is evident that cybersecurity insurance needs will substantially increase.
+The cybersecurity insurance sector currently covers a small percentage of losses that businesses incur after a cyber attack.
+However, with the rise in malicious cyber activity that has cost the U.S. economy billions of dollars ($109 in 2016) and the $356 million in claims insurance companies have received from policyholders, it is evident that cybersecurity insurance needs will substantially increase.